 This notion of caring for our environment and community in order to create good food is something that I think Nugget and Clover value deeply.
 It certainly inspires me to continue creating tasty recipes like this mango lassi.

-For the recipe, I am using Clover’s Organic Lowfat Yogurt.
+- Yogurt: For the mango lassi recipe, I am using Clover’s Organic Lowfat Yogurt.
 It gives the mango lassi a nice thick texture and good tangy flavor.
 I also added ground cardamom for a hint of spice and lemon zest to brighten the drink.
 The lassi is incredibly simple to make, and I enjoy having it as a post-meal drink to cleanse the palette.
 It is a great afternoon refresher too!

 Simple Mango Lassi

-- 2 cups organic lowfat yogurt
+- 2 cups organic lowfat plain yogurt

 - 1 tablespoon honey

 - Add all the ingredients to a blender and blend until smooth.
 Taste the mango lassi to see if the sweetness is to your liking.
 Add more honey if necessary.